History Is All Around You: 5 Culturally and Historically Marked Landmarks in Europe

 1. The Eiffel Tower

-Millions of people visit Paris every year to see why it has the reputation of the “most romantic city” in the world.
+Millions of people visit Paris every year to see why it is considered the “most romantic city” globally.
 Part of the draw is the Eiffel Tower, a monument that is nearly 150 years old and still attracts visitors like it’s brand new.

 2. The Leaning Tower of Pisa